 Check it out – it’s the Performance Project!

-CONGRATULATIONS CLASS OF 2017!
-We have several students going on to college next year, many studying music.
+CONGRATULATIONS CLASS OF 2018!
+We have several students going on to college next year, some studying music.
 Regardless of their major, however, and wherever they end up, they will use skills learned in the private study of music to persist, persevere, and work hard to attain their goals!
 They are the best – and we are very proud of them!

 North senior Kameron James sings “Se vuol ballare” from “The Marriage of Figaro” at the City Voices Spring 2016 Recital.